-If you’re a first-time puppy parent, you probably have a lot of questions about good puppy care.
+If you’re a first-time puppy parent, you probably have many questions about good puppy care.
 What should I feed my new puppy?
 When should my puppy go to the vet?
 How do I potty train my puppy?
 Your veterinarian is the best resource for answering questions about puppy care, but these suggestions can help.

-A healthy diet is important for a growing puppy, so stock your pantry with plenty of brand name puppy food.
+A healthy diet is vital for a growing puppy, so stock your pantry with plenty of brand-name puppy food.
 Talk with your veterinarian about good options for your puppy’s breed and age.

 No one likes getting shots—ouchie!
-Vaccines may cause a little pinch, but they can protect your puppy against serious diseases that can result in much more pain and suffering than a quick injection.
+Vaccines may cause a slight pinch, but they can protect your puppy against serious diseases that can result in much more pain and suffering than a quick injection.

 Puppies typically get vaccinated for Distemper, Hepatitis, Parvovirus, Parainfluenza, and Coronavirus, which can be done in a combination vaccine.
 Puppies will also need a rabies vaccine and possibly one for Lyme’s Disease.

-There are also other vaccines that may be recommended as your puppy gets older depending on the situation.
-For instance, if your pooch will be around other dogs a lot, such as at a doggie day care or kennel, your veterinarian may recommend vaccines for Bordetella (also called Kennel cough) and the Canine Influenza Virus (CIV).
+Other vaccines may be recommended as your puppy gets older, depending on the situation.
+For instance, if your pooch will be around other dogs a lot, such as a doggie daycare or a kennel, your veterinarian may recommend vaccines for Bordetella (also called Kennel cough) and the Canine Influenza Virus (CIV).
 These are highly contagious diseases that can get passed easily between dogs in close quarters.

 This is only an example.
 Your veterinarian may have different guidelines that could change based on your puppy’s age, breed, and overall health.

 Training your puppy won’t happen overnight.
 It requires plenty of patience, perseverance, and consistency.
-The methods you use to train your puppy will depend on your personal style, your puppy’s personality, and the task or behavior you’re working on.
+The methods you use to train your puppy will depend on your personal style, your puppy’s personality, and the task or behavior you’re working on currently.